minprog/programming-2/50 Resources/50 Quiz/10 Sample Quiz.md

 ## Quiz

-The course has one 75-minute quiz.
-It is "closed-book," but you may utilize during each quiz one two-sided page (A4) of notes, typed or written, and a pen or pencil, nothing else.
+The course has one 90-minute quiz.
+It is “closed-book,” meaning that you are allowed as attributes a pen or pencil, and nothing else.
+One resit is offered, as soon as one (1) week after the quiz.

 Unless arranged with the course's heads in advance, quizzes cannot ordinarily be taken at alternative times even if missed by accident, except in cases of medical emergency.

-Anything in lectures from weeks 5 through 9 can be on the quiz.
+Anything in lectures from weeks 5 through 11 can be on the quiz.
 So best to review all lecture notes!
 But a lot more tips on studying are in this review session:

 ![embed](https://www.youtube.com/embed/wCS7il7_mWA?rel=0)